 SHAINDY FELDER

 I am the grateful mother of twins, a boy and a girl, born just a couple days shy of 25 weeks.
 Weighing in at 1.3 and 1.4, they had their share of micropreemie struggles, but have been fighters since they were born.
 They pushed their way out of the NICU after 3 months and 4 months.
-Thank G-d, they are now healthy 12 years olds and are a tremendous source of light and inspiration for us each day.
+Thank G-d, they are now healthy teenagers and are a tremendous source of light and inspiration for us each day.

 CHANIE GREENSPAN